wendahere/JAWS/Jayvien.md

 -> Thirdly, [Open new file and Paste This File](https://raw.githubusercontent.com/RuiSantosdotme/Random-Nerd-Tutorials/master/Projects/ESP-MicroPython/esp_wifimanager_example.py) & save this file in **Micropython Device as Main.py**

--> Lastly, Press EN button on ESP32 and check your wifi settings on your computer, it will state as **WifiManager and Password is tayfunulu**
+-> Next, Press EN button on ESP32 and check your wifi settings on your computer, it will state as **WifiManager and Password is tayfunulu**

+> #### The Micropython Shell Will Show This
+Connect to WiFi ssid WifiManager, default password: tayfunulu and access the ESP via your favorite web browser at 192.168.4.1.
+Listening on: ('0.0.0.0', 80)

-In case, there’s a socket left open, Reset the ESP32 with machine.reset().
-This will “forget” the open socket.
+**In case, there is a socket left open, Reset the ESP32 with machine.reset().
+This will “forget” the open socket**